Radar in World War II: New Zealand

-In late 1939, the New Zealand Department of Scientific and Industrial Research (DSIR) established two facilities for RDF development – one, led by Charles Watson and George Munro (Watson-Munro) was at the Radio Section of the Central NZ Post Office in Wellington, and the other, under the responsibility of Frederick White, was at Canterbury University College in Christchurch.
+In 1939 New Zealand Department of Scientific and Industrial Research (DSIR)'s Ernest Marsden was briefed on British radar development, two facilities for RDF development were established.
+One, led by Charles Watson-Munro) was at the Radio Section of the Central NZ Post Office in Wellington, and the other, under the responsibility of Frederick White, was at Canterbury University College in Christchurch.

 The objective of the Wellington group was to develop land-based and airborne RDF sets for detecting incoming vessels and a set to assist in gun-directing at coastal batteries.
-Within a few months, they had converted a 180-MHz (1.6-m), 1-kW transmitter from the Post Office to be pulse-modulated and used it in a system called CW (Coastal Watching).
+Within a few months they had converted a 180-MHz (1.6-m), 1-kW transmitter from the Post Office to be pulse-modulated and used it in a system called CW (Coastal Watching).
 The CW was followed by a similar, improved system called CD (Coast Defense); it used a CRT for display and had lobe switching on the receiving antenna.
 This was placed into service at the Devonport Naval Base at Auckland.
 In this same period, a partially completed ASV 200-MHz set from Great Britain was made into an airborne set for the Royal New Zealand Air Force (RNZAF).
 About 20 sets were built and put into service.
 All three of these radars were placed into service before the end of 1940.

 The group at Christchurch was to develop a set for shipboard detection of aircraft and other vessels, and a companion set for directing naval gunfire.
 This was a smaller staff and the work went much slower, but by July 1940, they had developed an experimental VHF fire-control set and tested it on the Armed Merchant Cruiser Monowai.
-This was then improved to become the 430 MHz (70 cm) SWG (Ship Warning, Gunnery), and in August 1941 went into service on the Achilles and Leander, Cruisers transferred to the newly formed Royal New Zealand Navy (RNZN).
+This was then improved to become the 430 MHz (70 cm) SWG (Ship Warning, Gunnery), and in August 1941 went into service on HMNZS_Achilles and HMNZS Leander.
+A similar simultaneously installed system, "SW" (Ship Warning), was for air and surface protection.

-The same basic equipment was used by the Christchurch group in developing a ship-based air- and surface-warning system.
-The primary difference was that the SW antennas could be directed in elevation for aircraft detection.
-Designated SW (Ship Warning), it was usually installed together with the SWG.
-Eight of each type were eventually accepted by the RNZN.
-A number of SWGs were also built for the British fleet stationed in Singapore; some of these with their manuals were captured by the Japanese in early 1942.